intellectivelab/docs.intellectivelab.com/_docs/tutorials/configuration-tutorials/unity-case-management-configuration-extjs.md

 ## Tab configuration for Cases

-- After you create and configure search template, you need to link it to the tab:
+- After you create and configure Search Template, you need to link it to the Tab:

     ![Tabs](unity-case-management-configuration-extjs/images/image57.png)

     ![Tabs assign search template](unity-case-management-configuration-extjs/images/image58.png)

-- Assign Access Roles and rights to the tab:
+- Assign Access Roles and rights to the Tab:

     ![Tab security](unity-case-management-configuration-extjs/images/image59.png)